wballard/starphleet/index.md

   apt-get install -y freetds-dev libmysqlclient-dev
   ```

+You can also make an `after_containerize` script that well, runs right after a
+container is made, but right before your container starts as a service.

 ## Launch a new NodeJS Service
 Given that you have a program that listens for HTTP/HTTPS traffic, setting it up has a few things to know.